maxcelant/vault/Languages/Go/Packages.md

 - Files in the same folder are considered in the same package
+- **package** - a collection of source files in the same directory that are compiled as a unit
+- **module** - a collection of one or more packages that are versioned together as a unit
 - Capital means public, lowercase means private.
 - By keeping the arg param private but keeping the method public, this lets people use the method with a